Quantitative mobile gamma-ray spectrometry through Bayesian inference: Introduction

 The second source of systematic error arises from the inversion framework itself.
-Most existing FSA pipelines adopt frequentist formulations based on maximum likelihood estimation (MLE) algorithms combined with Gaussian likelihoods \cite{Minty1992a,Grasty1985a,Crossley1982a,Minty1998d,Hendriks2001a,Minty1995a,Sinclair2011a,Prettyman2006a}.
-While computationally efficient, these approaches are formally inconsistent with the sparse statistics of MGRS data and tend to produce biased estimates and unreliable uncertainty quantification under low-count conditions \cite{Humphrey2009,Yamada2019,Tak2024}.
-To address this mismatch, Poisson-based MLE formulations have been proposed \cite{Salathe2021a,Hellfeld2021a,Bandstra2021a}.
-These models better reflect the discrete nature of count data, yet they remain limited in several respects: they generally do not account for overdispersion effects that arise from fluctuating experimental conditions inherent in MGRS surveys, they provide no rigorous framework for uncertainty quantification, and they are typically restricted to inferring only a small number of sources, often requiring ad hoc regularization to stabilize solutions.
+Most existing FSA pipelines adopt frequentist formulations based on maximum likelihood estimation (MLE) algorithms combined with Gaussian likelihoods \cite{Minty1992a,Grasty1985a,Minty1998d,Hendriks2001a,Sinclair2011a,Prettyman2006a}.
+While computationally efficient, these approaches are formally inconsistent with the sparse statistics of MGRS data and tend to produce biased estimates and unreliable uncertainty quantification under low-count conditions \cite{Humphrey2009,Yamada2019}.
+To address this mismatch, Poisson-based MLE formulations have been proposed \cite{Salathe2021a}.
+These models better reflect the discrete nature of count data, yet they remain limited in several respects.
+A key limitation of these formulations is the assumption that the observed counts follow a stationary Poisson process.
+In practice, however, MGRS measurements are subject to continuous fluctuations in background radiation fields, environmental and instrumental response variations, and platform drifts, introducing unmodeled systematics that lead to overdispersion relative to the ideal Poisson model, i.e., larger fluctuations in the observed counts than predicted by the model \cite{Hunnefeld2022a,Santarelli2017,Buchner2022a}.
+In addition, while Poisson-based MLE formulations can, in principle, support uncertainty quantification, their practical application to FSA remains challenging.
+In particular, the high-dimensional and ill-posed nature of the inversion, the difficulties in handling nuisance parameters, and deviations from ideal Poisson assumptions can lead to unstable solutions and systematically underestimated uncertainties \cite{Trotta2008a,VonToussaint2011a}.
+Furthermore, Poisson-based MLE formulations are typically limited in their ability to robustly infer a large number of sources simultaneously, often requiring ad hoc regularization or constraints to stabilize the inversion.
 These limitations motivate the development of alternative inference strategies that rigorously capture the underlying count statistics, support robust inversion for an arbitrary number of sources, and provide a principled and transparent framework for uncertainty quantification.